Nick Kamen: Masculinity Redefined

 Ray Petri died of AIDS in 1989 and the collective evolved into other scenes and creative endeavours but their influence continued through gay rights, the YBA art scene and ‘the London look’ all of which defined the 90s and beyond.

 Nick continued to make music but his star shone less brightly.
 Not that he cared about that.
 According to friends, fame and celebrity was not something that motivated him.
-He was not a provocateur, his music boiled down to just a handful of tracks, he rarely gave interviews, yet his influence was culturally defining.
-He made us consider masculinity though a different lens; ‘on the shoulder of giants’ comes to mind, what he represented 30-years-ago, male celebrities still strive to achieve today, but few have eclipsed his impact.
+He was no provocateur, his music boiled down to just a handful of tracks, he rarely gave interviews, yet his influence was culturally defining.
+He made us consider masculinity though a different lens; ‘on the shoulder of giants’ comes to mind, what he represented 30-years-ago, male celebrities today still strive to achieve but Nick was an original.

 Ivor Neville ‘Nick’ Kamen 15th April 1962 - 4th May 2021.

 ‘You were always such a kind, sweet human and you suffered too much’ - Madonna

 Nick Kamen - Nick Kamen.
 Album WEA, 1987